 We also regularly celebrate baptism at the end of our worship services, which symbolizes our death with Christ and our resurrection to new life through faith in him (Rom.
 6:4).
 Those being baptized share the story of how they came to faith in Jesus with us, and then we immerse them in water in the name of the Father, Son, and Holy Spirit in obedience to Jesus (Matt.
 28:19-20).

 Paul writes, “Continue steadfastly in prayer, being watchful in it with thanksgiving” (Col. 4:2).
 We believe that we can do nothing apart from God, and we believe that God answers us when we pray to Him through Christ our Mediator.
 We do not use prayer as a “filler” before moving on to another aspect of the service.
 Rather, we are intentional regarding how we pray and what we pray for.
 We structure our worship services to devote time to prayer.

-On Sunday morning, while we are glad to have children of all ages worship with us, we also provide preschool care for children birth through 4 years old.
+We are glad to have children of all ages worship with us on Sunday morning.
+However, we also provide preschool care during our worship services for children birth through 4 years old.
 This allows parents of younger children to focus on worship as they continue to train and disciple their children at home.

-For school-aged children and youth, we provide worship bags that have a number of items to help them participate in the worship service.
+For school-aged children, we provide worship bags that have a number of items to help them participate in the worship service.
 These bags include clipboards, a colorful worship guide, paper, crayons, and pencils.
 We believe these bags will help parents and teach kids to enjoy coming to worship.
-You can pick these bags up at the entrance of the Gathering Room on your way in to worship and drop it off at the gray box on your way out.
+You can pick these bags up at the entrance of the Gathering Room on your way

 If you have questions about our worship services, preschool care, or anything else, we are here to help you.
 You may speak to a volunteer at our Connect Booth as soon as you enter the front doors on Sunday morning or contact us using the link below.